Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

-# Alfresco Content Services Deployment on AWS with Kubernetes
+# Alfresco Content Services Deployment with Helm on AWS

 ## Prerequisites

-The Alfresco Content Services (ACS) deployment on AWS with Kubernetes requires:
+To run the Alfresco Content Services (ACS) deployment on AWS with Kubernetes requires:

 | Component   | Recommended version | Getting Started Guide |
 | ------------|:-----------: | ---------------------- |